WOLFESTONE SUBCONTRACTORS GENERAL TERMS & CONDITIONS

-9. Cancellation of work: If Wolfestone contracts the subcontractor and subsequently cancels the job/assignment, Wolfestone will pay the subcontractor the amount owed for work completed to that date.
+9. Cancellation of work: If Wolfestone contracts the subcontractor and subsequently cancels the job/assignment for any reason (including but not limited to: quality issues; unresponsiveness or uncooperativeness on the part of the subcontractor; client cancellation of the project), Wolfestone will pay the subcontractor the amount owed for work completed to that date (in the case of quality issues this amount may be subject to deductions outlined in 6c. above).
 The subcontractor shall make available to Wolfestone all work completed to that date.
+Wolfestone will not pay for the time the subcontractor has allotted to complete the project.
 With regards to interpreting or any other assignment involving attendance at a location other than the subcontractors own premises, cancellation of a job/assignment or any other service involving the booking of a subcontractor for set times, days, periods, etc. will be subject to a 50% payment being issued to the subcontractor unless a notice period of a minimum of 2 working days has been given.

 10. Professional indemnity insurance: Subcontractors undertaking work for Wolfestone will be covered by the company professional indemnity insurance cover.